LudCano/ludcano.github.io/index.md

 Some of my projects on astronomy are:
 #### Undergraduate Thesis:
-[Structure and Kinematics of a Jet -  Accretion Disk System](/sample_page)
+[Structure and Kinematics of a Jet -  Accretion Disk System](/sample_page) For my undergraduate thesis, I worked with <a href="https://scholar.google.com/citations?user=0m8ORQ0AAAAJ&hl=es&oi=ao">G.N.
+Ortiz-Leon</a> to study the behaviour of water masers around two YSO (Young Stellar Objects): CARMA 6 & CARMA 7.
+Using observations with the
 <img src="images/dummy_thumbnail.jpg?raw=true"/>

 ---